Myndex/TuttleAndButtle/README.md

 ### We consider it inappropriate to support backwards compatibility to guidelines that are harmful.

 That said, to answer the demurrers Of Mr. Eggert and others in the obstructionist group, we developed Bridge PCA, which uses APCA technology, but is adjusted for backwards compatibility with WCAG&nbsp;2.
-That the obstructionist group refuses to acknowledge this is further proof that their motivations are not aligned with actual accessibility.
+That the obstructionist group refuses to acknowledge this is further proof that their underlying motivations are not aligned with actual accessibility.

 > _<sub>Yatil:</sub>_
 > _Designers compare the used font to the standard, Helvetica-based, APCA lookup table.
 This feels like an error-prone step to me, considering that this comparison seems to be done on a visual level.
 It is not only excluding people with visual disabilities from making their own (accessible) font and color choices, but it also brings a certain level of subjectivity into the rating._